semanticist21/query-key-chain/README.md

   ...
 };

-// invalidate queries
+// invalidating queries.
-// this will invalidate all queries inside boardKeys queryClient.invalidateQueries({queryKey:boardKeys.all()});
+// this will invalidate all queries inside boardKeys. queryClient.invalidateQueries({queryKey:boardKeys.all()});

-// this will invalidate queries inside boardKeys
+// this will invalidate queries inside boardKeys.
 // "boardLists", "boardList", "boardDetails", "boardDetail".
 //
 // "modal", "doSome", "baseParams" key is not invalidated,